Bootnecking Modern Civilization

 We evolved to deal with scarcity by competing for resources.
 We did not evolve to perpetuate abundance by regulating our population.
 Likewise, we never regulated our genome in the past — at least, not deliberately.
 So, the idea of regulating our population and genome seems strange to most people.

 Nature’s boot solved the problems of population growth and dysgenics by killing children.
-We have never solved those problems for ourselves.
+We have never solved these problems for ourselves.

 I am not proposing that we solve our problems by killing children.
 We can replace nature’s boot with socially imposed reproduction control.
 That is a much gentler boot.

-But we don’t seem capable of understanding these problems, let alone solving them.
+But we don’t seem capable of understanding our new problems, let alone solving them.
 So, nature’s boot will probably return in the not-too-distant future.

 The absence of the boot also creates psychological and philosophical problems for individuals.
 It creates a loss of purpose, and the need for an explicit purpose.